Parameter Screening: Voltage Sweep

 Create a Parameter Set

 For this simulation, we are interested in investigating the device performance at different voltages.
-We will therefore use the Voltage Sweep template when creating our parameter set.
+Click on the New from preset button and select Voltage sweep

 The Fermi levels of the electrodes are automatically matched to the material parameters.
 These levels can be adjusted to those of the external contacts.
 We will use an electrode energy level of -5.25 at the anode and -1.2 at the cathode.
 By using an energy barrier of 0.2 eV compared to the NPD polaron energy levels, we are reducing the rate of polaron exchange processes with the electrodes.
 This biases the kMC simulation, increasing the number of samples that contain transport processes compared to electrode exchange.